AJFaraday/Thud/docs/challenge.md

 # Rules

-Starting with the Dwarves, players take it in turns to move.
+Starting with the Dwarfs, players take it in turns to move.

 ## Dwarf Movement

 On the Dwarf player's turn, they can move one dwarf piece either as a walk or a hurl.

-*Walk*: Dwarves can move as far as they like in any direction until they hit an obstacle (another dwarf, the edge of the board, or a troll).
+*Walk*: Dwarfs can move as far as they like in any direction until they hit an obstacle (another dwarf, the edge of the board, or a troll).
 They can only kill a troll by walking if they are only one space away.

-*Hurl*: If two or more dwarves are in a line (horizontal, vertical or diagonal), they can hurl the dwarf on the end of the line, by the length of the line (e.g. in a line of 3, the dwarf on the end can be hurled 3 spaces).
+*Hurl*: If two or more dwarfs are in a line (horizontal, vertical or diagonal), they can hurl the dwarf on the end of the line, by the length of the line (e.g. in a line of 3, the dwarf on the end can be hurled 3 spaces).
 If a dwarf is hurled into a troll, the troll is killed, reducing the trolls score by 4 points.